fCOI: Frequently Asked Questions

 What are examples of circumstances in which an SFI in an External Entity would be reasonably considered Related to an Investigator's University Research or Sponsored Programs?

-An SFI in an External Entity would be reasonably considered Related to an Investigator's University Research or Sponsored Programs in circumstances such as the following:
+An SFI in an External Entity would be reasonably considered Related to an Investigator's university research or Sponsored Programs in circumstances such as the following:

 • The External Entity is a collaborator on or provider of materials, products, data or trainee support for the research or is a licensee with improvement rights to technology likely to arise out of the research.